mvysny/mvysny.github.io/_posts/2021-12-9-raspberrypi-ubuntu.md

   renderer: networkd
 ```

 Make sure you have the `netplan.io` package installed.
-Then, run `$ sudo netplan --debug apply`
+Then, run `sudo netplan --debug apply`
 and your wifi should be up - you can verify that by running `ifconfig -a`.

 ## Controlling GPIO